Hardwell: 2018: Hardwell & Friends EP Vol. 3, Gemstone Records, singles and touring break

-Autumn — Winter 2018: Touring Sabbatical and How You Love Me

 On 7 September 2018, Hardwell announced via his Instagram page that he would be clearing his touring schedule indefinitely to take time off for his personal life.
 He promised that he will still continue to produce new music and will "never let it go".
 His last performance was at the Ziggo Dome for the Amsterdam Dance Event on 18 October 2018.
 The performance was closed with a speech where he stated: "Thank you so much, I will be back!".
 On 7 July 2019, Hardwell made his first comeback to the stage as a guest to Afrojack's Breda Live Show.

 Hardwell continued to release a series of singles after his announcement: reggae-influenced Light It Up with Suyano and Richie Loop, Out Of This Town with Vinai and Cam Meekins, and Kicking It Hard.
 On 7 December 2018, he released electronic pop-influenced single How You Love Me with Snoop Dogg and Conor Maynard through Spinnin' Records.

-2019

-Spring 2019: Being Alive and I'm Not Sorry
+2019: "Being Alive", "I'm Not Sorry", "Left Right" with Deorro and Makj, and "Mr X"

 On 4 January 2019, he released the track "Being Alive".
 The track features vocals from Jguar, and is a follow-up to his 2012 song "Apollo".
 On 7 February 2019, he released the track "Chase the Sun" with Dannic.
 The track features vocals from Kelli-Leigh.
 On 13 March 2019, he released the future house-influenced track "I'm Not Sorry" with Mike Williams.
 The track was first premiered at Amsterdam Dance Event 2018.